graphicscorelab/graphicscorelab.github.io/README.md

 ## `"can i attend as a score maker and a score player?"`

 This option is only possible if you are an octopus.
-During the workshop, players and makers will do separate exercises in the space at the same time, so you might find it tricky to multi-task.
+During the workshop, players and makers will do separate exercises in the space at the same time, so you might find it tricky to multi-task, unless you have eight tentacles.

+## `"how is this different from a jam session?"`

+Graphic Score Laboratory is a workshop

 ## `"i still have questions..."`